Looking for a great day trip in Hong Kong to get away from the bustle of city life? Look no further than our guide to things to do in Lantau!

 We’ve given you guides on what to do on outlying islands like Cheung Chau and Peng Chau.
 And now here’s a ready reckoner for what to do on Hong Kong’s largest island – Lantau – where there’s everything from family-friendly picnic and barbecue spots to intense hiking trails and serene stargazing spots.
 Here’s your guide to things to do in Lantau.

 This is the commercial centre of Lantau and is easily accessible by MTR and bus.
-At the heart of it is Citygate Outlets, a sprawling mall that houses high-end retail outlets and restaurants, as well as the more budget-friendly Fu Tung Plaza with its wet market and local fare.
-There are several other dining options in the neighbourhood, including Mexican and Indian restaurants, which is a testament to just how cosmopolitan this island is.
+At the heart of it is the outlet malls in the area, particularly Citygate Outlets – a sprawling mall that houses high-end retail outlets and restaurants.
+Tung Chung is also noted for its proximity to the Hong Kong International Airport, which makes it a cool spot for aviation nerds to lounge and watch planes take off.
+There are several amazing dining options in the neighbourhood as well, including Mexican and Indian restaurants, which is a testament to just how cosmopolitan this island is.

 3. Ngong Ping and the Tian Tan Buddha